 Looking for some inspirational ways to give your small space or garden a facelift?
-I’ve put together some thrifty and creative ideas to get the most out of growing in containers.
+I’ve put together some thrifty and creative ideas to get the most out of growing a garden in pots.

-- Wrap them in hessian bags for an earthy look (hold in place with wire and tie at the top with rope or plaited string); or
+- Wrap them in hessian bags for an earthy look (hold in place with wire and tie at the top with rope or plaited string).

 - Hide them inside another container or cachepot.

 Want to use a ceramic, terracotta or brick pot because you love the design?
 To make re-potting easier, put your plant in a slightly smaller plastic pot inside the bigger one.
 Choose one that fits the same shape.
 This becomes the cachepot.